yvesoliveira23/ChatGPT-Replica/iOSApp/README.md

 - Follow Apple's Human Interface Guidelines for design and user experience.
 - Ensure accessibility features are implemented for users with disabilities.
 - Maintain clean and modular code for better maintainability and readability.

+## Architecture

+The application follows a clean architecture pattern with MVVM and reactive programming principles:

+- **Models**: Core data structures
+- **Views**: SwiftUI components that render the UI
+- **ViewModels**: Connect views with services and manage state using RxSwift
+- **Services**: Handle business logic and API communication

+RxSwift is used for:

+- Reactive data binding between layers
+- Efficient handling of asynchronous operations
+- Streamlined error handling
+- Clean unidirectional data flow

 ## Contributing